-10.0 PUBLIC and AGENCY NOTFICATION PROCESS/COMMENTS ON DRAFT PERMIT
+10.0 PUBLIC and AGENCY NOTFICATION PROCESS/COMMENTS ON DRAFT PERMIT This project is subject to a 30-day school public notice.

-This project is subject to a 30-day school notice.
+This project is subject to a 30-day school public florice.

-Draft comments, if any, may be found in the final permit attachments.
+Draft comments, if any are submitted, may be found in this section of the final permit.